menu button

 £125.00

-A large Victorian apothecary’s bottle holder made from a single piece turned and polished boxwood, and is a beautiful example of 19th century chemist’s treen.
+A large Victorian apothecary’s bottle holder made from a single piece of turned and polished boxwood.
 The container holds its original bottle with stopper and has traces of its original gold label.
-The threaded screw-on lid turns beautifully, and the top of the lid is embossed “Gilbertson & Sons London”.
+The threaded screw-on lid turns beautifully, and the top of the lid is embossed “Gilbertson & Sons London”; and it is without doubt a beautiful example of 19th century chemist’s treen.

 History